Psychology 360 (Fall, 2011)

 feature comparison model typicality falses feature lists defining features characteristic features Stage 1 Stage 2

-hedges positive relatedness (typicality) negative relatedness reverse category size effect spreading activation model summation
+hedges positive relatedness (typicality) negative relatedness reverse category size effect spreading activation model summing activation

 property comparison lexical decision task priming ACT Fact retrieval experiment fan effect ACT* lists images